-The Company continues to explore for additional gold and silver prospects in northwestern Mexico.
+Chesapeake continues to explore for additional gold and silver prospects in northwestern Mexico.
 The Company has an ongoing program of systematic regional exploration focused within a 100-kilometer radius of Metates and the El Paso plant site near Cosala in Sinaloa State, Mexico.
+During the past three years, the Company has acquired several prospects by option and staking totalling approximately 95,000 hectares in this region.
 Excellent infrastructure exists in the region with close proximity to a paved highway, power grid and natural gas pipeline constructed by the Mexican government.